 If you use e-cigarettes as a complete replacement for smoking, you'll almost certainly benefit your health.
 The health benefit comes from stopping smoking, not using an e-cigarette.
 It will be some time until studies will show the long-term impact and any unforeseen risks of using e-cigarettes.
 More is known about the safety and effectiveness of other stop smoking medications.

 E-cigarettes aren't the only option for smokers looking to stop.
-If you're looking to quit you could consider using proven methods of stopping smoking such as Champix, nicotine replacement therapy (NRT) or Zyban to help to break your reliance on nicotine.
+If you're looking to quit you could consider using proven methods of stopping smoking like nicotine replacement therapy (NRT) or Zyban to help to break your reliance on nicotine.